 Incoterms to ship internationally

-The method, or methods you choose for international shipping depends on a few things.
-How quickly you need the parcel to arrive.
-And how much money you want to spend.
+The courier method or methods you choose for your e-commerce international shipping solutions depends on a few things.
+How quickly do you need the parcel to arrive?
+And how much money do you want to spend?
 Your decision could also be affected by the value and size of the shipment.
-Here are the main methods of international shipping available from the UK.

 If you need your shipment to arrive on a specific date or time, courier services are best.
 You will probably pay more but your customers will thank you for a reliable, speedy service.
-Courier services usually suit smaller packages, such as gifts.
-Air freight is highly reliable though may not always be accurate with arrival times.
-Air freight is likely to be cheaper than courier services.
+Airfreight is highly reliable though may not always be accurate with arrival times but is likely to be cheaper than courier services.
 If you have larger shipments that are not time-sensitive, sea freight is a good, cost-effective option.

 Choosing the right international shipping provider from the UK can be a challenge.
-There are many things to consider such as budget, types of goods you need shipped, how quickly you need deliveries to get there and more.
-It’s important to think about your shipping requirements now and into the future.
+There are many things to consider such as budget, types of goods you need to be shipped, how quickly you need deliveries to get there and your budget.
+This brings us neatly to our next point.

-- Choose the right shipping provider: We mentioned the importance of choosing the right provider above.
-When you’ve come up with your shortlist, take some time to negotiate with the delivery companies.
-Merchants don’t always realise that this is possible.
-Often delivery companies will offer deals for merchants with particular requirements.
-This could include large volumes or regular shipments to a particular country or countries.
-As with all negotiation, don’t hesitate to let them know that you’re talking to a few of their competitors, too.
+- Choose the right shipping provider: Take some time to negotiate with the delivery companies.
+Many merchants don’t realise that this is possible but often delivery companies will offer deals for retailers with particular requirements such as regular shipments to a particular country.
+As with all negotiations, don’t hesitate to let them know that you’re talking to a few of their competitors, too.

 - Buy packaging in bulk: This approach is much cheaper per unit.
-And it cuts down on admin time which is always a good thing.
+Plus it cuts down on admin time which is always a good thing.

-- Offer different delivery options: Your customers don’t always need their packages quickly.
-So, why not offer a variety of delivery options like standard or freight shipping rather than the more expensive express services?
-They’ll appreciate the choice and the chance to save money.
-And you’ll benefit too.
+- Offer different delivery options: Your customers don’t always need their packages quickly so why not offer a variety of delivery options like standard or freight shipping rather than the more expensive express services?
+They’ll appreciate the choice and the chance to save money and you’ll benefit too.

 - Partner with another merchant: If you are open to the idea of including advertising in packages you could partner with a merchant to share costs.
 A simple leaflet inclusion alongside your product shouldn’t upset your customers.
 Though be honest about your approach on your website.

-The rules of origin refer to a zero tariff, zero quota trade deal was approved on Christmas Eve 2020 by the UK and the European Union.
+The rules of origin refer to a zero tariff, zero quota trade deal that was approved on Christmas Eve 2020 by the UK and the European Union.
 The Trade and Cooperation agreement will provide zero tariffs and zero quotas on all goods that comply with the appropriate rules of origin.

-International shipping: what are the rules when exporting goods from the UK post-Brexit
+International shipping: what are the rules when exporting goods from the UK?

 Find out about simplified declaration processes